Do Grasshoppers Sweat?

 - Planet Earth—Season 1—Episode 5: Deserts

 This video introduces multiple aspects of cooling (behavioral, evaporative, radiation) through specific mammal examples.
 Running time: 48:00 min.
 Produced by BBC, 2013.
 The 6:30 minutes from 12:30–19:00 in the video are the most relevant.
-This video is not currently open access, but is widely available from streaming services and libraries.
+Editor's note: Since publication of this case study, access to this video has changed; it is still (as of 11/12/2020) widely available from streaming services and libraries, however we are no longer able to provide a direct link.